 We will introduce a new signal that combines Core Web Vitals with our existing signals for page experience to provide a holistic picture of the quality of a user’s experience on a web page.

-In other words, Google will soon start using the Core Web Vitals test as a search ranking factor.
 If you’re doing SEO on your WordPress website, then this matters to you as much as when Chrome started labeling non HTTPS pages with red warnings back in 2017.

 If, like me, you want to get ahead of the competition and make sure your WordPress website is Core Web Vitals-friendly, keep reading.
 I’ll run through what Core Web Vitals is and which WordPress themes are going to help you achieve the best scores.